LaurisMih/SearchGifAPI/README.md

 # SearchGifAPI <br>
- This task is created to search gifs using GIPHY API. <br>
+ This task is created to search gifs using GIPHY API.
+Created on Flutter <br>
  # How to start app <br>
 1) Clone or download ZIP repository.
 If VS Code show that some packages are missing press "Get packages" <br>